Bohemia: Luxembourg dynasty

-The House of Luxembourg accepted the invitation to the Bohemian throne with the marriage to the Premyslid heiress, Elizabeth and the crowning subsequent of John I of Bohemia (in the Czech Republic known as Jan Lucemburský) in 1310.
+The House of Luxembourg accepted the invitation to the Bohemian throne with the marriage to the Přemyslid heiress, Elizabeth and the crowning subsequent of John I of Bohemia (in the Czech Republic known as Jan Lucemburský) in 1310.
 His son, Charles IV, became King of Bohemia in 1346.
 He founded Charles University in Prague, Central Europe's first university, two years later.

-His reign brought Bohemia to its peak both politically and in total area, resulting in his being the first king of Bohemia to also be elected as Holy Roman Emperor.
+His reign brought Bohemia to its peak both politically and in total area, resulting in his being the first king of Bohemia to be elected Holy Roman Emperor.
 Under his rule, the Bohemian crown controlled such diverse lands as Moravia, Silesia, Upper Lusatia and Lower Lusatia, Brandenburg, an area around Nuremberg called New Bohemia, Luxembourg, and several small towns scattered around Germany.

 From the 13th century on, settlements of Germans developed throughout Bohemia, making Bohemia a bilingual country.
-The German settlers particularly brought mining technology to the mountainous regions of the Sudetes.
+The Germans brought mining technology to the mountainous regions of the Sudetes.
 In the mining town of Sankt Joachimsthal (now Jáchymov), famous coins called Joachimsthalers were coined, which gave their name to the thaler and the dollar.

 Meanwhile, Prague German intermediated between Upper German and East Central German, influencing the foundations of modern standard German.
 At the same time and place, the teachings of Jan Hus, the rector of Charles University and a prominent reformer and religious thinker, influenced the rise of modern Czech.